agievich/xs/README.md

 What is this repo?
 ------------------

 This repo supports the mentioned paper.

 First, we present extended matrices of several well-known circuits (see [data](data)).

 Second, we provide the Python script [xs.py](prg/xs.py) which calculates various characteristics of a given round XS-circuit specified by its extended matrix.

+Third, the script [gna.py](prg/gna.py) implements an algorithm for calculating the guaranteed number of activations in a given cascade.
+This number relates to security against differential and linear attacks.
+Details will be provided in the forthcoming paper.